 Dazzling Natural Beauty

 The Amami Islands are rich in surreal landscapes of unimaginable beauty and boast impressive biodiversity, with many species endemic to the area.
 This includes the Amami rabbit, which is often referred to as a living fossil.
 The islands are also fantastic for whale watching and spotting sea turtles from the shore.
 As an added bonus, there are virtually no cedar or cypress trees, making the Amami Islands a sanctuary for hayfever sufferers!
 Many locations are designated as part of Amamigunto National Park, added to the list of Japan’s 34 national parks in 2017.
-The islands have collectively applied to become a UNESCO World Natural Heritage Site (Yakushima, Shirakami-Sanchi, the Ogasawara Islands, and Shiretoko have already been recognized) with official registration due in 2020.
+The islands have collectively been granted status as a UNESCO World Natural Heritage Site (Yakushima, Shirakami-Sanchi, the Ogasawara Islands, and Shiretoko have already been recognized) in 2021.
 This is to ensure the islands’ natural environment is protected for future generations.

 The Amami Islands have a unique history, even within Japan.
 Although they were an independent nation at one point, the islands were coveted for their strategic location between the Ryukyu (now Okinawa) islands and Japan’s Kyushu and Honshu islands.
 The Amami Islands were ruled by both the Ryukyu Kingdom and the Satsuma Domain, then occupied by US forces after World War II.
 Each period has shaped the Amami Islands’ culture in a different way as it has merged with the locals’ island customs.
 Famous samurai Saigo Takamori spent some time here too, and many scenes from the 2018 NHK drama Segodon were filmed on location, with several locals taking part in the production.